 Buying asparagus roots is a small investment that will yield big dividends for many years.
 When planted and maintained properly, asparagus will continue to produce for fifteen years or more.

-We ship hardy, two-year-old asparagus crowns.
+We ship hardy, one-year-old asparagus crowns.
 For highest yields, quality and overall performance, we recommend the predominantly all-male hybrid varieties such as Jersey Knight Asparagus and Jersey Supreme Asparagus.
 Purple Passion Asparagus is in a class of its own due to its uniqueness in flavor and gourmet quality spears.
 Other choices include older, dependable varieties with wide adaptability such as Mary Washington Asparagus.

 Because you are planting asparagus for the long-haul, it makes sense to give a little extra thought choosing the planting location and preparing the bed.
 You will want to locate the bed in full sun and in a separate plot from your other vegetables as asparagus foliage will shade adjacent vegetables.
 A new plot that has never been cultivated before is ideal to minimize soil-borne diseases that can attack the plants.

 The location should have good drainage, meaning that water should drain off the surface and soak into the soil within a few hours after a good rain.
 As for soil type, asparagus does best in a fertile, sandy loam or loam soil high in organic matter.
 This means lots of humus in the soil.
 Optimum soil pH is 6.5 to 7.0.
 We do not recommend adding ashes or salt to the soil as a fertilizer or for weed control.
 All perennial weeds such as quackgrass, Canada thistle, bromegrass and other weeds must be killed, either by cultivation or with an herbicide.
 If using a chemical herbicide, it must be used prior to setting out the roots.